python/devguide/core-developers/motivations.rst

    * Python Software Foundation (Fellow, Packaging Working Group)

-   Nick began using Python as a testing and prototyping language while working for Boeing Defence Australia, and continues to use it for that purpose today.
+   Nick began using Python as a testing and prototyping language while working for Boeing Defence Australia and continues to use it for that purpose today.

-   As a core developer, he is primarily interested in helping to ensure Python's continued suitability for educational, testing and data analysis use cases, as well as in encouraging good architectural practices when assembling Python applications and test harnesses from open source components.
+   As a core developer, he is primarily interested in helping to ensure Python's continued suitability for educational, testing and data analysis use cases, as well as in encouraging good architectural practices when assembling Python applications and test harnesses from open-source components.

 .. topic:: Steve Dower (United States/Australia)